-A. Temporary and Limited Moratorium for developments pursuant to Section 45 (Special Development District)

-1) Purpose: This temporary and limited term moratorium has been adopted to provide the Cheshire Planning and Zoning Commission sufficient time to undertake the required assessment and planning process, including the receipt and analysis of input from Town officials, residents and property owners, and others.

-2) Applicability: During this temporary and limited-term moratorium, the Cheshire Planning and Zoning Commission shall not accept, consider or approve any application pursuant to Section 45 for a special development district of the Town of Cheshire for a period of up to six (6) months effective April 29, 2023.

-3) Exclusions: This moratorium shall not apply to any complete application which has been submitted to the Commission prior to the effective date of this moratorium.
-7

-45.1 Purpose.
-The purpose and intent of this Section of the Cheshire Zoning Regulations, to be known as the Special Development District Regulations, is to permit modification of the strict application of the plan and standards of these Zoning Regulations for the following purposes:

-45.1.1 To implement the Commercial Plan Chapter of the Plan of Development through legislation and in so doing, provide not only a concentration of future retail uses in the center, but also a flexibility in uses and design in the center;

-45.1.2 To permit tracts of land to be developed and designed as harmonious units consistent with the character of the town and neighborhood, the purposes of these regulations, and any Plan of Development adopted by the Planning and Zoning Commission;

-45.1.3 To permit the establishment of uses that are not otherwise permitted under these regulations in an established zone, but which would be beneficial to and consistent with the orderly development of the Town and its existing Town Center neighbors;

-45.1.4 To permit residential use, as a secondary use in conjunction with a commercial application or by itself, when the size, scope and magnitude of such residential use is, by this application or collectively under all previous residential applications, subordinate to the primary use and purpose of the Special Development District which is to implement the Commercial Plan Chapter of the Plan of Development by encouraging primarily commercial growth;

-45.1.5 To permit the design and construction of buildings, other structures and facilities, that by virtue of their location, orientation, texture, materials, landscaping, general bulk and height and other features, would be consistent with the Town and its existing Town Center neighbors and would show design merit.

-45.2 Location.
-5 Special Design applications shall be considered only when the proposed project is at least one and one-half acres6 in size or is contiguous to and coordinated with an approved Special Development project.
+- 45.1 Purpose.
+The purpose and intent of this Section of the Cheshire Zoning Regulations, to be known as the Special Development District Regulations, is to permit modification of the strict application of the plan and standards of these Zoning Regulations for the following purposes: - 45.1.1 To implement the Commercial Plan Chapter of the Plan of Development through legislation and in so doing, provide not only a concentration of future retail uses in the center, but also a flexibility in uses and design in the center; - 45.1.2 To permit tracts of land to be developed and designed as harmonious units consistent with the character of the town and neighborhood, the purposes of these regulations, and any Plan of Development adopted by the Planning and Zoning Commission; - 45.1.3 To permit the establishment of uses that are not otherwise permitted under these regulations in an established zone, but which would be beneficial to and consistent with the orderly development of the Town and its existing Town Center neighbors; - 45.1.4 To permit residential use, as a secondary use in conjunction with a commercial application or by itself, when the size, scope and magnitude of such residential use is, by this application or collectively under all previous residential applications, subordinate to the primary use and purpose of the Special Development District which is to implement the Commercial Plan Chapter of the Plan of Development by encouraging primarily commercial growth; - 45.1.5 To permit the design and construction of buildings, other structures and facilities, that by virtue of their location, orientation, texture, materials, landscaping, general bulk and height and other features, would be consistent with the Town and its existing Town Center neighbors and would show design merit. - 45.2 Location.1 Special Design applications shall be considered only when the proposed project is at least one and one-half acres2 in size or is contiguous to and coordinated with an approved Special Development project.
 Contiguous shall mean abutting against or directly across a public street from a Special Development project.
-All projects must be located entirely within the Special Development District as shown on map entitled: "Generalized Location Special Development District on Page 7 of the Commercial Chapter, Plan of Development, Adopted August 25, 1975, Effective September 1, 1975," and on a map entitled "Special
+All projects must be located entirely within the Special Development District as shown on map entitled: "Generalized Location Special Development District on Page 7 of the Commercial Chapter, Plan of Development, Adopted August 25, 1975, Effective September 1, 1975, "and being more particularly bounded and described as follows:

-7 Amendment effective April 28, 2023

-Development District Eligibility Map: West Main Street, Maple Avenue, and George Avenue, Scale 1" = 250' dated August 18, 2021 by SLR and being more particularly bounded and described as follows:3